UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: Experiment

 \section{Experiment}

 \textbf{Experimental setup}.
-Our UnfoldLDM is implemented in PyTorch on an NVIDIA H200 GPU using the Adam optimizer with momentum terms of (0.9, 0.999).
+Our UnfoldLDM is implemented in PyTorch on two RTX 5090 GPUs using the Adam optimizer with momentum terms of (0.9, 0.999).
 The initial learning rate is set to $2\times10^{-4}$ and decayed to $1\times10^{-6}$ following the cosine annealing~\cite{loshchilovstochastic}.
-The stage number $K$ is set as 3, with all learnable parameters being shared across stages to reduce computational complexity.
+The stage number $K$ is set as 3.
 The vector length $C_p$ is 64.
 The timestep of the diffusion model $T$ is set as 3.
-The trade-off parameters in the loss function, $\zeta_1, \zeta_2, \zeta_3$, are all set to 1.
 For OCFormer, the number of transformer blocks at levels 1–4 is configured as [2,2,2,2].